lauraros/Topic-and-Methodology-Retrieval/readme.md

 Moreover, some variables need to be changed in the get_categories_4.py :
-    - directory and filename for the logfile
+- directory and filename for the logfile,
-    - collection_directory : directory of corpus collection (requires pickle files, main function)
+- collection_directory : directory of corpus collection (requires pickle files, main function),
-    - directory and filename for the 2 output text files (doc_stats  function)
+- directory and filename for the 2 output text files (doc_stats  function).

 Finally, only the main script needs to be run from the command line: